 Medical negligence cases are subject to a shorter statute of limitations.
 While a personal injury case based on ordinary negligence can be filed up to four years after an accident, a medical negligence case must be initiated within two years of the date the patient knew or reasonably should have known that the injury occurred.
 There is also an absolute four-year deadline for bringing suit.

 If you suspect you have been injured by the negligence of a health care provider or of another person or entity, consult with a Florida medical malpractice lawyer.
-For a free consultation with Largey Law Firm at any of our offices in Clermont, Tavares and Inverness, call us at 352-253-0456 or contact us online.
+For a free consultation with Largey Law Firm at any of our offices in Clermont, Tavares and Inverness, contact us online.